Fractional Resurfacing: Bringing Your Natural Glow to the Surface

 Fractional resurfacing with CO2 laser may be a better choice for older patients with deeply etched wrinkles, irregular pigmentation or moderate to heavy skin sagging.
 Since every patient is different, Dr. Zimmet will assess your skin to determine which fractional resurfacing technology — RF or CO2 Laser — is best for your skin type.

 Interested in skin resurfacing?
-Contact Zimmet Vein & Dermatology today to set up a personal consultation with Dr. Zimmet.
-Contact us today.
+Call Zimmet Vein & Dermatology today at (512) 485-7700 to set up a personal consultation with Dr. Zimmet.